Welcome to the Old Saybrook Land Trust

-Join the TPL and members of the OSLT board for a hike in the 1,000 acre Preserve, Sunday, Dec.
-15, 10 am or noon.
-This is a family-friendly hike at a leisurely pace with time for questions and to take in the unique features of the coastal forest.
+Join the TPL, members of the OSLT, AsaP and others for one of two hikes in the 1,000 acre Preserve, Saturday, March 22, 10 am or noon.
+These are family-friendly hikes at a leisurely pace with time for questions and to take in the unique features of the coastal forest.
 The trails are clear, but can be rocky, and possibly snowy, so sturdy footwear is recommended.
 This is not a strenuous hike, but there are a few hilly sections.

 The property is not generally open to the public, but The Trust for Public Land has access with permission as they work with other local groups, and the OSLT, to make the permanent protection of this large tract of coastal forest a reality.